HuantWang/SUPERSONIC/AE.md

 ***Notes***:

-Choose gcc v4.9 and an other gRPC for this demo as the stoke implementation only works for this setting.
+Follow the following instructions to choose *gcc v4.9 and an other gRPC* for this demo as the stoke implementation only works for this setting.

 ```shell